 Marty won a Helpmann award in 2010 for the score to the highly successful stage show Smoke & Mirrors and in 2012 then went on to write and perform in 'Empire', which played on Broadway NYC and then went to tour the world.
 In 2013 he composed the music and sound design for the critically acclaimed Workhorse Theatre company production ‘The Motherf**ker With The Hat’

 He has been a regular performer at The Edinburgh Fringe since 2010 working alongside acts Le Gateau Chocolat (UK), La Clique, Becc Sanderson, Jody Trehy (Ireland), Jack Lukeman (Ireland), The I Hate Children Children's Show (USA), The Shuffle Club (Aus) and Bob Downe (Aus).
-In 2017 he joined Meow Meow for her production of The Little Mermaid at the Edinburgh International Festival and 2018 and 2019 saw him as guitarist for Stewart D'Arietta's critcally acclaimed and popular shows, Belly Of A Drunken Piano" and "My Leonard Cohen"
+In 2017 he joined Meow Meow for her production of The Little Mermaid at the Edinburgh International Festival and 2018 and 2019 saw him as guitarist for Stewart D'Arietta's critcally acclaimed and popular shows, Belly Of A Drunken Piano" and "My Leonard Cohen".
+As Le Gateau Chocolat's MD Marty was commissioned to write an orchestral version of his incredibly successful show ICONS.

 As an endorsee for Roland electronics Marty has presented videos and live clincs and performances.
 He was invited by Roland to contribute patches to the release of their ME80 multi fx unit and both he and Joe Accaria were invited to compose and perform a piece for the 2013 Ultimate Drummers Weekend showcasing Roland electronics.